8 Web-Based Analysis with ReliaShiny

 Workflow:

-2. Upload data — paste failure times into the input table, or upload a CSV with columns time and event (1 = failure, 0 = suspension).
+2. Navigate to the Data sub-menu.
+The preloaded Time-to-Failure dataset is already loaded; explore additional options for data arrangement or upload your own CSV with columns time and event (1 = failure, 0 = suspension).

-7. Click Download Plot to save the chart as a PNG.
+6. Click Download Plot to save the current chart as a PNG.

 CSV format for upload: